A new season calls for change.

 It’s the ideal transition period to clear some space, both mental and physical, and take stock of what you have, want, and need.

-Whether you’re considering signing a new lease this year or you’re just ready to make some minor changes that will have a huge impact, we’ve got the salon design ideas you need.
+Whether you’re considering signing a new lease this year or you’re just ready to make minor career changes that will have a huge impact, we’ve got the salon design ideas you need.

 Work with what you’ve got, get creative on a budget, and keep function front-of-mind (this is where you work after all!).

-Note: While we’ve focused on hair and beauty salons as our prime examples in this guide, you can absolutely use these design tips for any industry or workspace.
+Note: While we focused on hair and beauty salons as our prime examples in this guide, you can absolutely use these design tips for any industry or workspace.

 Step 1: Plan Your Layout Around Natural Light

-Natural light makes every space feel bigger, plus it helps with photographing before-and-afters or other content for your social media channels (see our notes under “Plan Your Lighting” below for more on that).
+Natural light makes every space feel bigger, plus it helps with photographing before-and-afters or other content for your salon social media channels (see our notes under “Plan Your Lighting” below for more on that).

 Step 2: Pick a Color, (Almost) Any Color